microsoft/vcpkg-docs/vcpkg/reference/vcpkg-json.md

 }
 ```

-Uses the `ffmpeg` library but only requires mp3 encoding support and on windows avisynthplus support.
+Uses the `ffmpeg` library with mp3 encoding support.
+On Windows only, `avisynthplus` support is also enabled.

 ### <a name="dependency-host"></a> [Dependency][]: `"host"`